bazibuhejm/covid-19_data-set-Group-IV/README.md

 ### Communication Protocols:
 - Tuesday Team Meetings @ 7pm
-- Continual communication through Slack
+- Ongoing communication through Slack

-### Selected Topic: Covid-19 Death Rates:
-Determine principal components most likely to contribute to a higher death rate in a particular country.
-- PCA
-- K-Means

-### Reasons for topic choice
+## Reasons for topic choice
 COVID-19 has ripped across the globe and has been a major source of disruption for the majority of the past two years.
 Data continues to emerge and discoveries about what contributes to a lower death rate are stil being made.
 Given the amount of damage done it is extremely important learn everything we can about this disease.

-### Data selection
+## Data selection
 https://github.com/owid/covid-19-data
 locations.csv
  - This csv had each country and the vaccines that are used.
 This included the dates that people were vaccinated